Grant-Archibald-MS/hosted-powerfx/README.md

 ### NodeJs

-To run the NodeJs sample
+To run the NodeJs sample using the compiled .Net 8.0 SDK

 1. Change to NodeJs source and install dependancies